dpcsar/Jarvis/jarvisDescription.md

     * Implement on-device keyword spotting using a pre-trained Google LiteRT model.
     * Continuously listen to audio from the device's microphone and process the audio data.
     * Use the liteRT audio model for the 'hey jarvis' wake word.
 When enabled in the GUI, it should listen for the wake word and then initiate native Speech-to-Text (STT) to navigate to a checklist.
     * Include the ability to "Transfer Learn" the 'hey jarvis' wake word to tune it to the user's voice.
+This will involve the user providing voice samples to refine the model's recognition for their specific voice.
     * Identify if a specific keyword is spoken using the LiteRT model.
     * Upon detection of a designated keyword, the app will trigger the native STT and a predefined action (e.g., mark item complete, search for the closet matching check list, provide flight information, etc.)
     * Designed for efficient, on-device machine learning for always-on audio processing with minimal latency.